joeylane729/MDSpecialist/SEARCH_FLOW_DOCUMENTATION.md

     - Generates treatment options
     - Predicts ICD-10 codes
     - **Determines specialty** for provider search (optimization - avoids duplicate GPT calls later)
-    - Creates search query for Pinecone
+    - Creates search query for specialist information retrieval
     - Returns patient profile with all analysis results including `determined_specialty`

     **Note**: CPT codes are NOT generated in this step - they are generated separately later via a separate API call.